 VOTE YES ON PROPOSITION F

 Prop F is a measure on the April 7th ballot that will enable a 1% sales tax to support fire and ambulance services.
 If approved, it will allow your fire district to diversify its operational funding without increasing the overall tax burden on the residents we proudly serve.
 Prop F works to ensure that non-residents pay their fair share of taxes when utilizing the goods and services our district has to offer.
-Of the funds collected, half will be used to directly benefit our residents by reducing your property taxes.
+Of the funds collected, half will be used to directly benefit our residents by reducing their property taxes.

 REDUCE PROPERTY TAX